-For eLearning businesses, growing and engaging viewers take considerable time and focus.
-Online video platforms can take on the heavy lifting of video hosting, by automating the process of uploading, encoding, managing and optimizing your videos.
+Video platforms for e-learning and online education take on the heavy lifting of video hosting by automating the process of uploading, encoding, managing, and optimizing your videos.
 These platforms also safeguard your content from unauthorized access and usage.

 Video hosting for online courses should make your content simpler to manage.
 No matter which video hosting solution you choose, we hope you feel confident in key features to consider and compare.